Rasika-2/Crowd-Monitoring-system-with-yolo-and-MCP/README.md

 ## 📈 Future Work

-[cite_start]The following steps are planned to extend the system's capabilities[cite: 85, 86, 87]:
+The following steps are planned to extend the system's capabilities:
 * Containerize the service (Docker) for Cloud Native deployment.
 * Integrate the tool directly into a Large Language Model (LLM) for Tool Orchestration.
 * Add new MCP tools (e.g., tracking or density estimation) that reuse the YOLO core logic.